The Alton Gift: Book Two

-Jeram, a man living in a small village, begins to suffer Threshold Sickness.
-His family takes him to Neskaya Tower, where the keeper, Silvana, and her underkeeper, Illona, identifies him as a Terran.
+Jeram, a man living in a small village, begins to suffer threshold sickness.
+His family takes him to Neskaya Tower, where the Keeper, Silvana, and her underkeeper, Illona, identify him as a Terran.
 As he recovers his memories, he realizes that he participated in the battle on the Old North Road.
 Now self-identifying as Darkovan, he decides he must seek forgiveness from the Comyn Council.
 Silvana arranges a meeting between Jeram and Lew Alton, which proves healing for both men.
-Lew observes that Silvana has the Hastur gift (living matrix).
-He believes that she may be Kierestelli, the daughter of Regis Hastur entrusted for protection to the Chieri in Hastur Lord.
+Lew observes that Silvana has the Hastur Gift (living matrix).
+He believes that she may be Kierestelli, the daughter of Regis Hastur entrusted for protection to the chieri in Hastur Lord.

 Domenic arrives at Neskaya and reunites with Illona Rider.
-He realizes that he loves Illona far more than he does Alanna, despite his promise.
+He realizes that he loves Illona far more than he does Alanna, despite his promise to the latter.
 He accompanies Lew, Jeram, and Illona back to Thendara.
 Illona tells Domenic that she accepts the nature of their relationship and realizes they can never marry.

-They encounter a man who appears to be suffering from Trailmen's Fever (from The Planet Savers), which all believe to have been wiped out over 40 years prior.
+They encounter a man who appears to be suffering from trailmen's fever (from The Planet Savers), which all had believed to have been wiped out over 40 years prior.

 At Thendara, Jeram takes shelter in a transient camp.
 He meets Liam, an associate of Francisco Ridenow, who tells him that the Comyn Council will not agree to hear him.
 Liam turns out to be right.
 He takes Jeram to Francisco Ridenow, who appears sympathetic at first, but drugs Jeram and takes him prisoner.
-Under questioning, Jeram reveals that Lew and Marguerida used their Alton gift on the Terran forces during the battles of Comyn Castle and Old North Road, in violation of Comyn custom.
+Under questioning, Jeram reveals that Lew and Marguerida used their Alton Gift on the Terran forces during the battles of Comyn Castle and Old North Road, in violation of Comyn custom.